SabreBirdOne/BlasterBrowser/docs/database_schema.md

 - Each spring modifier has a unique id in the database (same id as the one in parts table)
 - Each spring modifier has a type: spacers, caps, etc.

-The database collects data about part listings.
-- Each part listing is uniquely identified by an ID in the database
-- Each part listing has a price.
-Listings with variable prices have a price of -1.
-- Each part listing may have a name, link to the a webpage, and a description.

 **Relationships**

-A blaster can be designed by 0 to many designers.
-A designer can design 0 to many blasters
+A blaster can be designed by 0 to many people.
+A person can design 0 to many blasters

 A blaster can have 1 to many launch mechanisms.
 A launch mechanism is used in 0 to many blasters.

 A blaster is compatible with 0 to many parts.
 A part is compatible with 0 to many blasters.

-A shop can have 0 to many blaster listings.
-A blaster listing can only be from one shop.

-A shop can have 0 to many part listings.
-A part listing can only be from one shop.
+A person can have 0 to many listings.
+A unique listing can only be from one person.

-A blaster listing can have 0 to many different blasters.
+A listing can have 0 to many different blasters.
 A blaster can be in 0 to many listings.

-A part listing can have 0 to many different parts.
-A part can be in 0 to many part listings.
+A listing can have 0 to many different parts.
+A part can be in 0 to many listings.

 Parts is a family of blaster parts.
 All parts have a universal part id across the database, and have a part type inside the family tree below: